frnsys/kbl/readme.md

 kbl layout.kbl > /path/to/my/qmk/keymaps/keymap.c
 ```

+To include literal C into the generated file you can add a final section starting with `===` and include the C code after it.

 ## Notes

 - The visual layout definition relies on each key being defined by a single character.
 As such many keys are mapped to special characters, e.g. "␣" for "space".
 Refer to `keys.rs` to see these mappings.